RayZ3R0/papersite/docs/phase2-login-enhancement.md

 ## Overview

-Enhance the login experience with a dedicated, feature-rich login page replacing the basic auth forms.
+Enhance the login experience with a dedicated, feature-rich login page and advanced registration system.

 ## Requirements